elser-lang/elser/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 Elser is a domain-specific language (DSL) for smart-contract development.
 It emphasizes explicitness for critical and mutative operations and enforces a structured approach to smart-contract building.
-It natively compiles Yul and uses `solc` for optimization and final EVM bytecode generation.
+It natively compiles to Yul and uses `solc` for optimization and final EVM bytecode generation.

 **ELSER** stands for ***E**xplicit **L**isp-like **S**mart-contract language with **E**nforced structure and **R**estrictness*.